-The pair has also spent plenty of time on both sides of the bar in a number of Bendigo’s craft beer venues.
-It was while working at one of those venues – the city’s iconic Goldmines Hotel – that Justin and Nick started to hatch the plan for their ideal beer project.
+The pair had also spent plenty of time on both sides of the bar and in the kitchens of a number of Bendigo’s craft beer venues and it was while working at one of those venues – the city’s iconic Goldmines Hotel – that Justin and Nick started to hatch the plan for their ideal beer project.

-It may have taken a little longer to come to fruition than they might have intended (Nick moved to the UK and picked up a Cicerone qualification while working for BrewDog along the way), but by the end of 2016 Flight Bar opened its doors.
-Described by the owners as a “collection of their biggest vices”, it’s focused on craft beer, local wine, fried chicken and coffee.
+It may have taken a little longer to come to fruition than they intended (Nick moved to the UK and picked up a Cicerone qualification while working for BrewDog along the way), but by the end of 2016 Flight Bar opened its doors and was soon embraced by locals.

-When it comes to beer, Flight’s list is well considered and offers plenty of choice for even Bendigo’s most seasoned craft beer drinkers.
-A lot of space is given to beers that don’t often make it to Bendigo, despite calling the same state home.
-Beers by the likes of Dainton and Blackman’s line the shelves and, while international beers and those from other states do make an appearance, primacy is always given to whatever can make it to the store as fresh as possible.
+When it comes to the beer, Flight’s list is well-considered and offers plenty of choice for even Bendigo’s most seasoned craft beer drinkers.
+Beers from Victorian breweries line the walls and fill the fridges alongside those from other states and overseas, but primacy is always given to whatever they can get to the store as fresh as possible.

-All the fried chicken is made to order and coated in house made rubs – once a desired heat level has been chosen by the customer.
-Like the beer itself, those rubs, along with various hot sauces are all made by Justin and Nick, and are available to take home.
+All the fried chicken is made to order and coated in house-made rubs – once a desired heat level has been chosen by the customer.
+Like the beer itself, those rubs and various hot sauces made by the Flight team are available to take home.